2CARUS/introtoDatabase/README.md

 # IMPORTANT:
-This file takes a long time to open, please be patient
+- This file takes a long time to open, please be patient
+- Please make sure aspect ratio is 16:9, unless downloading from 3by2 branch

 # Steps to execute SE 211 Final Project: